cleydyr/dart-sass-maven-plugin/README.md

 ### watch-sass

 This goal compiles a set of sass/scss files from an input directory to an output directory and keeps the process open watching for changes in the source files.
-Each time a source file changes, a message will be written to the standard output.
+A message will be written to the standard output each time a source file changes.

 Full name: `io.github.cleydyr:dart-sass-maven-plugin:0.4.0:watch-sass`